-Over the last two weeks, the new leader of the British Labour Party, Jeremy Corbyn, has used both his introductory article in the Guardian and e speech to the Labour Party to attack Bahrain and Saudi Arabia.
+Over the last two weeks, the new leader of the British Labour Party, Jeremy Corbyn, has used both his introductory article in the Guardian and his keynote speech to the Labour Party to attack Bahrain and Saudi Arabia.
 He called on Britain to “oppose Saudi bombs falling on Yemen and the Bahraini dictatorship murdering its democracy movement, armed by us”

 In his 29 October speech at the Labour Party Conference, he claimed that Bahrain and Saudi Arabia “abuse their own citizens and repress democratic rights”.
 Corbyn warned that Britain should halt its “fawning and uncritical support” for these countries.

 In the case of Bahrain, these comments reflect Corbyn’s complete ignorance at the distance Bahrain has travelled on the reform and democratization process, as a mature Parliamentary Constitutional Monarchy.
 Elected parliamentarians are at the centre of political life in Bahrain and the country enjoys one of the most enlightened and tolerant political systems in the region – making it seem bizarre as to why Jeremy Corbyn would chose to continue to single out Bahrain in his rhetoric.
 Indeed, these strange and unwarranted attacks, calculated to damage Britain’s relations with its GCC allies, strangely mirror recent comments by Hezbollah’s Hassan Nasrallah, and members of Iran’s political leadership, attacking Bahrain and Saudi Arabia.

 It may come as a surprise to some that this left-wing leader used his first public addresses to attack two of Britain’s key strategic allies.
 However, when one looks at Corbyn’s parliamentary record, it can be seen that this is totally in character: